- Politics and Social Issues»

 AT&T and its myriad of subsidiaries are, (despite games of semantics that may be played out in courtrooms across the nation), guilty of what amounts to price-fixing.
 The slippery corporate lawyers may try to pretty it up and make it sound benevolent, but, to any student of English, all it amounts to is double-speak and obfuscation.

 The language of Legalese is so cluttered with contradictions hidden in clauses, sub-clauses, sections, chapters, numbered paragraphs and sub-paragraphs, each and every one filled with "whomsoever; except; third party; parties of the first part; unless; as deemed; to wit; shall; shall not; hereinafter referred to as; ..." ... and so forth, that it amounts to weaseling out of both the spirit and letter of the rules that should apply.

-A pile of steaming waste is just that, no matter whether you call it by it's vulgar common street name, or try to make it sound innocuous by giving it a scientific-sounding name such as "nitrogenous waste material."
+A pile of steaming pile of waste is just that: no matter whether you call it by it's vulgar common street name, or try to make it sound innocuous by giving it a scientific-sounding name such as "nitrogenous waste material."

 As a result of this denial of choice, we are seeing ever more ads for all kinds of "magic devices" offering to provide "free" phone service by means of "VoIP," (Voice over Internet Protocol) systems.

 Simple.
 Just hook it up to your computer, and you can call anywhere for free.
 Hold the phone!
 It is not free!
 Nothing is free!
 You still must have an Internet connection, and that means an Internet service provider (ISP), for which you will pay a monthly fee.
 Guess who provides a fair share of ISP services?
 Bingo!
 There's that telephone giant again!